Aquatic Pesticide Permit Application and Instructions

 As the responsible applicator for the permit, you are responsible for identifying and contacting any and all other agencies, including NJDEP that may need to be involved with or have interest in the aquatic site(s) you are proposing to treat:

-Aquatic Permits that fall within the Pinelands area will continue to be forwarded to the Commission by this Office.
+Aquatic Permits that fall within the Pinelands area will continue to be forwarded to the Commission by the online service.

 Aquatic permit information pertaining to New Jersey Sand Bottom Swimming Pools (Ponds/Lakes) can be obtained by contacting the NJDEP Pesticide Control Program Permits Unit at 609-984-6666.